Australia Zoo: 2007–present

 In 2007, the zoo and the Government of Queensland made a land deal involving giving a parcel of land from the Beerwah State Forest to Australia Zoo in return for land near Peachester State Forest which was transferred to the government for forestry.
 The swap permitted the development of an open-range safari attraction, allowing the zoo to expand to a world-class standard.
 In 2008, a new $5 million animal hospital, claimed to be the largest wildlife hospital in the world, opened next to the packing shed.
 The new 1300 m2 facility is built of mud brick and hay.
-It contains two operating theatres with viewing areas for student veterinarians, two treatment rooms, intensive care units for mammals, birds, and reptiles, a X-ray room, and public areas including a drop-off area, pharmacy, nursery, and waiting room.
+It contains two operating theatres with viewing areas for student veterinarians, two treatment rooms, intensive care units for mammals, birds, and reptiles, an X-ray room, and public areas including a drop-off area, pharmacy, nursery, and waiting room.
 A conference room in the building will be rented out to help generate operating funds.

 On 15 March 2008 the Brisbane-based newspaper, The Sunday Mail, claimed there are plans to sell Australia Zoo to Animal Planet and create a $100-million Disney-style wildlife theme park.
 Terri has publicly announced that she has no plans to sell the zoo, but is looking to expand the park.
 Despite rumours that she intended to return to the United States, Terri denied the claims and became an Australian citizen on 20 November 2009.

+In 2010, Australia Zoo won Gold in the Queensland Tourism Awards for Major Tourist Attraction and in 2019, they won the RACQ People's Choice Award – Experience & Services.
 During the 2019–20 Australian bushfire season, the Wildlife Hospital associated with the zoo treated its 90,000th injured animal.